retroquestadventure/Streamlabs/README.md

 - Log into Streamlabs and use the chatbox widget
-- Paste Code into custom CSS and sabe
+- Paste Code into custom CSS and save